EARLY SPRING CHASE, oil, 16x20 inches, ©2015

 No harm done, and she was happy.

 EARLY SPRING CHASE, framed, 21x26 inches, ©2015

-Early Spring Chase captures a moment in time showing the ranch horse who is a willing, working partner with the cowboy.
+In this piece of western cowboy art, Early Spring Chase captures a moment in time showing the ranch horse who is a willing, working partner with the cowboy.